Alternatives for backing up your Mac

 Time Machine backs up everything on your Mac, including your photos, music, movies, and documents.
 After you set up Time Machine, it regularly backs up your Mac without any more effort on your part.
-See Connect a new backup disk to your Mac.
+For more information, see Connect a new backup disk to your Mac.

 CDs and DVDs

 You can create a burn folder that contains all your important files.
 Whenever you want to back up the latest versions of those files to a CD or DVD, simply open that burn folder, then click Burn.
-See Create and use a burn folder on Mac.
+For more information, see Create and use a burn folder.

 If you have a second hard disk, you can back up files by copying them from one disk to the other.
-To save space, compress an item before copying it to a backup disk; just select it, then choose File > Compress.
+To save space, compress an item before copying it to a backup disk by selecting it, then choosing File > Compress.

 If your hard disk is divided into partitions, you can back up files from one partition to another.
 This solution isn’t as safe as other options because your backup may be lost along with the original files if your hard disk is damaged.
 For information about partitioning a disk, see Partition a physical disk.